rocktronica/OneFileCMS/readme.markdown

 - PHP 5.1+
   (Only tested on versions 5.2.8, 5.2.17, 5.3.3, and 5.4 + )
-- File permission privileges on your host.
 - A Javascript enabled browswer.
-- Most* modern browsers probably work, but I only test on Firefox, Chrome, and IE 8.
+- Most modern browsers probably work, but I only test on Firefox, Chrome, and IE 8.
-- And- but only if you wish to see the icons- a browser that supports inline SVG.
+- And if you wish to see the icons- a browser that supports inline SVG.
   (If your browser doesn't support inline SVG, OneFileCMS will still work, just without any icons.)
+- File permission privileges on your host.

 --------------------------------------------------------------------------------
 ## <a name=faq></a>FAQ